Managing mental health and wellbeing

 Looking after yourself includes eating well

 Mental exhaustion can make it difficult to shop and prepare meals for yourself but eating a poor diet supplemented with alcohol is a recipe for a longer recovery.
 A diet rich in vitamins and minerals will make you feel better and will help with building up your depleted immune system.
-There is now evidence that gut health is linked to mental health so eating foods that are good for your gut could be helpful.
-Remember to get a little sunshine each day for some vitamin D. Create a daily schedule that includes self-care so there’s always time for your health.

 Do things you enjoy